 4–10% risk for Wilms tumor, excessive growth at the cellular level, organ level (macroglossia, nephromegaly, hepatomegaly) or body segment level (hemihypertrophy), WT2 mutations (see below).

-Very rare genetic syndrome characterized by among other polyhydramnios, macrosomia, bilateral renal tumors with a high risk for Wilms tumor.
+Very rare genetic syndrome characterized by polyhydramnios, macrosomia, bilateral renal tumors with a high risk for Wilms tumor.

 Fanconi anemia D1:

-generally increased risk of tumors, 20% risk of Wilms tumor.
+Generally increased tumor risk, 20% risk of Wilms tumor.

 2–7-fold increased risk of Wilms tumor.